The Fellowship (Christian organization): The Fellowship and Uganda

 In a November 2009 NPR interview, Sharlet alleged that Ugandan Fellowship associates David Bahati and Nsaba Buturo were behind the recent proposed bill in Uganda that called for the death penalty for gays.
-Bahati cited a conversation with Fellowship members in 2008 as having inspired the legislation.

 Sharlet claimed that Bahati reportedly first floated the idea of executing gays during The Family's Uganda National Prayer Breakfast in 2008.
 Sharlet described Bahati as a "rising star" in the Fellowship who has attended the National Prayer Breakfast in the United States and, until the news over the gay execution law broke, was scheduled to attend the 2010 U.S. National Prayer Breakfast.

 Fellowship member Bob Hunter gave an interview to NPR in December 2009 in which he acknowledged Bahati's connection but argued that no American associates support the bill.
 President Barack Obama, in his address to the Fellowship at their National Prayer Breakfast in early 2010, directly criticized the Uganda legislation targeting gay people for execution.

 In 2023, Fellowship paid for Tim Walberg's keynote at the Ugandan National Prayer Breakfast, attended by president Yoweri Museveni.
 Walberg urged the country's leadership to "stand firm" on the Anti-Homosexuality Act, 2023, and resist opposition from the United States, United Nations, or other international entities.